Category

 If your team's primary use case is running design sprints, retros, or facilitated workshops at scale, Mural is the more polished tool with deeper facilitator features.
 If your team's primary use case is building creative artifacts that compound across projects (story bibles, treatments, character profiles, mood boards), Storyflow's canvas plus AI context is the better fit.
 Most creative teams need Storyflow more than they need Mural; most product and design teams need Mural more than they need Storyflow.

 I have used Mural for client workshop facilitation and Storyflow for sustained creative work.
 The pattern that has held is that the two tools rarely compete for the same purchase decision.
-This piece lays out the honest split rather than pitching one as universally better.
+This piece lays out the honest split rather than pitching one as universally better, and it names three real Storyflow limitations in its own dedicated section so you buy with open eyes.

 For broader Mural alternatives, see The 12 Best Mural Alternatives in 2026.
 For the closer Miro comparison, see Storyflow vs Miro.